-Note: The number of lines filled out on the datasheet will differ among survey points and will correspond to the total number of individual target marsh birds detected at each point.
+Note: The number of lines filled out on the datasheet will differ among survey points and will correspond to the total number of individuals or groups of target marsh birds detected at each point.
 If no marsh birds are detected at a survey point, record the point number, starting time, weather information and background noise and then write "No species" in the comment column.

-Focal sp. map label: See Territory Maps section.
+Optional map label: See Territory Maps section.